 To successfully complete the course, students must:

-- Achieve 75% or higher on post-module quizzes.
+- Achieve 70% or higher on post-module quizzes.
 (Modules have a quiz at the end of the section’s last lesson.)
-Quizzes contain multiple-choice or true-false questions designed to measure the student's understanding of the material.
+Quizzes are a mixture of true-false and multiple choice questions.

 - Complete and submit the online course evaluation prior to taking the final exam.